 Fair use guidelines (for users of copyrighted material)

 - Guidelines for Using or Incorporating Copyrighted Works into Coursepacks for the First Semester of AY 2020 – 2021

 Guides on copyright (for authors)

 - Copyright ownership – UP Revised IPR Policy of 2011

-- Public Access to on Copyrightable or Patentable Academic Output
+- Public Access to Copyrightable or Patentable Academic Output

-- Copyright and Publication (guide on publishing one’s scholarly/research works, and the corresponding rights of the researcher/academic staff) (under review)
+- Guide on publishing one’s scholarly/research works, and the corresponding rights of the researcher/academic staff (under review)

 - Copyright notice